alexander-bauer/cjdngo/README.md

 go get github.com/SashaCrofter/cjdngo
 ```

 If there is no output from the `go` command, then that means the installation was successful.
-After this point, you can use `cjdngo` by doing `import "cjdngo"` in your `.go` files.
+After this point, you can use `cjdngo` by doing `import "cjdngo"` in your code.